Drag minesweeper screenshots here to parse into this website. This will overwrite the board.

 Close

-Fractions or percentages equaling 0 (green) is guaranteed to be a safe number tile, and 1 (red) is guaranteed to be a mine.
+Fractions or percentages equaling 0 or 0% (green) is guaranteed to be a safe number tile, and 1 or 100% (red) is guaranteed to be a mine.

 Only tiles that are near number tiles (sides and diagonally) will have their probability calculated.

-The web app calculates the probability by first gathering all the tiles that are near number tiles, assign id numbers for each unique tile, and creates a system of equations of each number tile using the ids.
+The web app calculates the probability by first gathering all the tiles that are near number tiles, assigning id numbers for each unique tile, and createing a system of equations of each number tile using the ids.

 The web app will attempt to solve the equations in order to find all possible solutions.